BillyGeros94/EXCELPortfolio/README.md

     strength in both retail and cloud computing.
 Notably, ExxonMobil and Chevron in the petroleum industry exhibit impressive revenue and growth rates, underscoring the sector's financial clout.

     Next, I analyzed the data by industry, summarizing total revenue, total employees, the number of companies, and average revenue growth for each industry.
+The use of conditional formatting visually highlights differences across industries.
 This part of the analysis revealed that the retail and petroleum industries are the largest in terms of revenue.
 The retail sector not only generates significant revenue but also employs the most people.
 On the other hand, the infotech sector stands out with its extraordinary growth rate, suggesting rapid expansion and innovation in this area.
 By looking at the overall industry data, I could see how different sectors compare in terms of revenue and workforce size, with some like automotive and energy showing high growth but lower overall revenue.

-    Finally, I used VLOOKUP to extract detailed information about specific companies, such as Apple, Tesla, and JPMorgan Chase.
-By examining these companies individually, I observed a range of revenue figures and growth rates that reflect their respective industries’ performance.
-For example, Tesla’s high revenue growth contrasts with Apple’s more moderate growth despite its high revenue.
-Intel’s performance in the technology sector and AIG’s results in insurance further highlight the varied dynamics across different industries.
+    Finally, I focus on showcasing specific company data using a lookup function.
+It extracts and displays information about selected companies in a visually distinct manner.
+Each block of information includes the company name, industry, revenue, revenue growth, number of employees, and headquarters location, using different colored boxes to differentiate between companies.
+For instance, Apple, Tesla, and JPMorgan Chase are among the companies featured here.
+The purpose of this sheet seems to be to highlight certain companies for quick reference or presentation

     Overall, this project has given me a well-rounded view of how top companies and industries perform.
 By combining detailed company data with broader industry trends, I can see the key factors driving success and growth in different sectors.
 This analysis not only helps me understand the financial landscape but also provides insights into how specific